C. Terry Warner

 C. Terry Warner is an American academic, author and business consultant.
 He founded the Arbinger Institute, which does consulting and training based on his academic work on the foundations of human behavior and self-deception.
 In writings and seminars, Warner argues that people are responsible for their own actions and even negative emotions which are often used to accuse others rather than responding to their needs, and that people therefore have the power to free their relationships with others from negativity.

-Warner holds a Ph.D. from Yale University and is a professor emeritus of philosophy at Brigham Young University.
+Warner holds a PhD from Yale University and is a professor emeritus of philosophy at Brigham Young University.
 In 1967 he joined the faculty at Brigham Young University, where he served as chair of the Philosophy Department, director of the Honors Program, and dean of the College of General Studies.
 Among Warner's students was Steven Covey, author of The 7 Habits of Highly Effective People.
 He was a visiting senior member of Linacre College, Oxford University.

 Arbinger Institute

-Warner started the Arbinger Institute, a leadership training and consulting firm, which has produced Leadership and Self-Deception a book recommended in a 2018 CNBC article called "Best Business Books Recommended by Bill Gates, Barack Obama and other successful people."
+Warner started the Arbinger Institute, in 1979, a leadership training and consulting firm, which has produced Leadership and Self-Deception a book recommended in a 2018 CNBC article called "Best Business Books Recommended by Bill Gates, Barack Obama and other successful people."
 The book focuses on seeing people as people rather than objects to overcome self-deception in the workplace.

 The Arbinger Institute has two headquarters and more than 26 international partners.